 Internationally the species is considered of Least Concern to extinction by the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
 However, it’s protected fauna in Western Australia.

 Honey Possums are mainly nocturnal but on cloudy days they can be seen visiting flowers from dawn until dusk.
 They feed on banksias, bottlebrushes, heaths, grass trees and kangaroo paws.

 They’re the world’s only truly nectivorous (nectar-eating) marsupial.
 Because they have such a high metabolic rate, they need a year-round, continuous supply of nectar to survive.
 And plants need them: Honey Possums pollinate many plant species by transferring pollen collected on their head and body between flowers.

-“The evolutionary trail of this animal is quite incredible,” says our ecologist Angela Sanders.
-“South west Western Australia is the only place in the world where they could have evolved.
+“The evolutionary trail of this animal is quite incredible.
+South-west Western Australia is the only place in the world where they could have evolved.
 That’s because it’s the only place where pollen and nectar has been readily available for all 12 months of the year over such a long period of time.”

 Male Honey Possums are smaller than females, but have extremely large testes (up to 4.2% of their body weight) and the largest spermatozoa of any mammal in the world!

 Females give birth to two to three young – joeys – at any time of year, whenever food is abundant.
 Being a marsupial, the mother raises the tiny newborns in her deep pouch, suckling them until they’re about three months old.